cancerberoSgx/bitmap/README.md

 This is a very simplistic example, that loads images using http requests (fetch() and arrayBuffer()) and then serializes bitmap back to PNG encoded as data urls (base64) and render in a HTMLImageElement.
 So it's not optimized for speed, just a proof of concept.

 For a real playground, we should use web workers and canvas.
-(TODO).
+Coming soon...
 However it's useful to test the API since it has several examples.

 ## Command Line interface